oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

   res.json({ org_id: null });
 });
 ```

-If the user belongs to an org and the database knows the issuer, or OIDC server, for that org, the org's ID will be returned.
+If the user belongs to an org and the database knows the `issuer`, or OIDC server, for that org, the org's ID will be returned.
 Otherwise, a `null` result will indicate that the user is not part of an org that the app knows about.

-Note that if the user's domain isn't assigned to an org, the route will also search the entire database for any org containing a user with the specified email address.
+Note that if the user's domain isn't assigned to an org, this code will also search the entire database for any org containing a user with the specified email address.
 This helps handle edge cases where a user kept their old domain after a subsidiary was acquired by your customer, or has a mismatched domain for other reasons.

 ## Loosen Cookie Policy